About Us » History

 History

 Founded in 1978 as a Kindergarten - Grade 6 by a group of parents who sought an arts and experiential focus, Rio Grande welcomed 30 students to a rented space in downtown Santa Fe.
 The following year, the school acquired five acres in the foothills on the east side of Santa Fe and built a modest two-story structure, known today as the Early Childhood Building.
 During the 1980s, two portable classroom buildings were added to accommodate the growing student population.
 As the school approached the 21st century, families and a $6 million-phased capital campaign helped develop the current campus and evolving programming.
-Today the school educates an average capacity of 155 students from three years of age to sixth grade.
+Today, the school educates an average of 165 students from three years of age to sixth grade.